PROJECT-CDMATH/CDMATH/README.md

  - `g++` or another C++ compiler
  - `libhdf5-dev`
  - `libopenmpi-dev`, in particular if you need to use the compilation option `-DMEDFILE_USE_MPI=ON`.
  - `petsc-dev`, if you want to compile a CDMATH-based linear solver.
-Petsc should mandatorily be at a minor subversion of version 3.4. * , that is to say *not* more recent.
-We have chosen the version 3.4 of Petsc (released on 13 May 2013), as it is easily installable from the main distributions repositories.
+PETSc should mandatorily be at a minor subversion of version 3.4. * , that is to say *not* more recent.
+We have chosen the version 3.4 of PETSc (released on 13 May 2013), as it is easily installable from the main distributions repositories.
 Use the compilation option `-DCDMATH_WITH_PETSC=ON`.
  - `python-dev`, `python-numpy` and `swig`, if you want to generate Python executables and libraries of CDMATH.
 Use the compilation option `-DCDMATH_WITH_PYTHON=ON`.
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCDMATH_WITH_TESTS=ON`.
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice documentation in `~/workspace/cdmath/cdmath_install/doc/`.
 Use the compilation option `-DCDMATH_WITH_DOCUMENTATION=ON`.